Govt spends billions on ruling MPs’ uplift schemes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal and provincial governments already spend billions of rupees every year on the development schemes of MPs, particularly those belonging to the treasury benches -- a fact that was not revealed to the apex court in the recent case about the PM’s announcement of development funds for the ruling party MPs.
+ISLAMABAD: The federal and provincial governments spend billions of rupees every year on the development schemes of MPs, particularly those belonging to the treasury benches-- a fact that was not revealed to the apex court in the recent case about the PM’s announcement of development funds for ruling party MPs.

-Although, the case has been disposed of, official documents show the federal government has been regularly issuing tenders for ordinary development schemes in chaks, villages and UCs of the provinces.
+Although the case has been disposed of, official documents show the federal government has been regularly issuing tenders for ordinary development schemes in the chaks, villages and UCs of the provinces.

 While the tender documents do not mention the name of the concerned MPs, they generally refer to the National Assembly constituencies where the development schemes are being initiated by the federal government.